remcokalf/facetwp-layout-switcher/README.md

 ### Active layout mode
 When using type="text" or type="icons", the selected layout mode has the class "active".
 The first mode will have the "active" class on page load.

-For type="dropdown" and type="fselect", with the label position "inside", there is no option selected on page loa.
-So it's best to style the first option not to be the default mode, and use the state in which no option is selected as the default layout mode.
+For type="dropdown" and type="fselect", with the label position "inside", there is no option selected on page load.
+So it's best not to style the first switcher option as the default layout mode, and use the state in which no option is selected as the default layout mode.

 With the label position "outside", it is more logical to style the first mode as the "active" mode because it is visibly selected on page load.